2. What personal information do we collect?

 As the personal information we initially collect may change, we encourage you to update the personal information we hold.
 If you would like to update or correct your personal information, send us an email using the contact details at the end of this policy.
 If you wish to access the information we hold about you or if you have a complaint regarding the privacy of your information, please email us.
 We have the right to refuse access to any information in certain circumstances pursuant to applicable legislation and retain the right to refuse access in those circumstances.
 If your request is onerous, we may ask you to pay our reasonable costs and expenses.

-If you’re located in the European Economic Area, these rights may also apply to you: You are also entitled to:
+If you’re a resident in the European Economic Area or the UK, you are entitled to:

 – request access to, deletion of or correction of, your personal data;